schwabe/ics-openvpn/doc/README.txt

 - Install ndk (Version r10b is tested and used by me)
 - Make sure that ndk-build is in your build path.

-Fetch the git submodules (the default urls for the submoles use ssh, setup your own github ssh key or change the url to http in .gitmodules):
+Fetch the git submodules (the default urls for the submodules use ssh, setup your own github ssh key or change the url to http in .gitmodules):

   git submodule init